3rdparty/eventuals/README.md

 By default a host of "*" implies all possible hosts.

 Each new call accepted by the server invokes the callback passed to `Serve()`.
-The `call` argument is a `stout::borrowed_ptr`.
-See [here](https://github.com/3rdparty/stout-borrowed-ptr) for more information on a `borrowed_ptr`.
-The salient point of a `borrowed_ptr` is it helps to extend the lifetime of the `call` argument to ensure it won't get deleted even after the call has finished.
+The `call` argument is a `std::unique_ptr` but with a custom deleter so we can extend the lifetime of the `call` argument to ensure it won't get deleted until after the call has finished even if you don't hold on to the `std::unique_ptr` yourself.

 You can access the `grpc::ServerContext` by invoking the `context()` function, for example, to determine if the call has been cancelled: